JWW87/CentralAuth-Docs/docs/admin/dashboard/organization/overview.md

 # Overview

-This tab displays an overview of mettrics for this organization.
+This tab displays an overview of metrics for this organization.

 - Users: The number of users in the organization.
 - Email logins: The number of email authentication attempts.